shmorri/docs-casa-prod/docs/source/plugins/consent-management.md

 # Consent Management Plugin
 ## Overview
-This plugin allows users to view and revoke the authorizations they have issued to applications protected by Gluu Server.
+The Consent Management plugin gives end-users the ability to view and revoke previously granted authorizations provided to applications accessed with their account in a Gluu Server.

 ## Requirements